ethanmye-rs/ethanmyers/content/books/_index.md

 +++

 I love to read.
-This is a small list of books and plays I've read or want to read, but is not comprehensive.
+This is a small list of literature I've read or want to read, but is not comprehensive.

 * ~~**East Of Eden** *John Steinbeck*~~